Introduction

 4. Lightning rod ≠ Surge protector: common mirods

 ➡ False.
-The lightning arrester does not protect against a direct strike.
+Surge protectors do not protect against a direct strike.

 ❌ “My lightning rod also protects electronic equipment”

 ➡ False.
-Without SPD, power surges enter the building.
+Without a lightning protection device (SPD), power surges enter the building.

 ❌ “One replaces the other”

 ➡ False.
-The IEC 62305 standard mandates a global approach.
+The IEC 62305 standard imposes a global approach .

 5. The correct approach according to IEC 62305:2024